Secure Domain Adaptation with Multiple Sources: Experimental validation

-We also assess the impact of the Sliced Wasserstein based alignment on the latent embeddings, displayed in Figure \ref{figure:latent-embeddings}.
-We create a two dimensional visualization of our latent space using UMAP \cite{mcinnes2018umap}.
+We further investigate performance in regards to the $\lambda$ parameter.
+While in Figure \ref{figure:confidence-investigation} we observe a target accuracy increase correlated to higher levels of classifier confidence, the amount of high confidence samples proportional to dataset size is equally important for an appropriate choice of confidence threshold.
+Setting the $\lambda$ parameter too high may lead to mixing weights that do not capture model behavior on the whole target distribution, just on a small subset of samples, leading to degraded performance.
+Conversely, a low value of $\lambda$ will lead to results that are equivalent to uniformly combining predictions.
+Figure \ref{figure:confidence-investigation} portrays both these behaviors on the \textit{Office-31} and \textit{Image-clef} datasets.
+We observe our choice of $\lambda=.5$ is able to obtain best performance on the \textit{Office-31} dataset, and close to best performance on the \textit{Image-clef} dataset.
+We also note the choice of $\lambda$ is relatively robust, as values in the interval $[.2, .7]$ offer similar performance.

+Our approach attempts to minimize the distributional distance between target embeddings and GMM estimations of source embeddings.
+We provide insight into this process in Figure \ref{figure:latent-embeddings}, where we reduce the data representation dimension to two using UMAP (\cite{mcinnes2018umap}).
 We display GMM samples, target latent embeddings before adaptation, and target latent embeddings post-adaptation.
-For each source domain, target encodings shift towards the GMM distribution throughout the adaptation process, matching the theoretical intuition of our approach.
-Given the classification heads trained on the source domain are able to differentiate between GMM samples, this alignment translates to an improved generalization performance.
+For each source domain, the adaptation process reduces the distance between target domain embeddings (yellow points) and the GMM samples (red points).
+This empirically validates the theoretical justification for our algorithm.
+Given classifiers trained on the source domains are able to generalize on the GMM samples as a result of pretraining, we conclude that source-specific domain alignment translates to an improved collective performance.